 Hail tends to be spread with some houses experiencing extensive damages and others having no damage.
 Wind direction plays an important role as well as the pitch of the roof.

 As you can see in the images below, the hail stone impacts the house very differently due to the pitch of the roof and wind direction.
 An experienced hail damage inspector will take these components into consideration when analyzing the potential damage to your property’s roof.
 Whether hail actually fell at a site can be made through statements and weather reports.
-To determine if there has been enough hail damage on your roof to justify repairing the roof, an inspection of thin, aluminum fixtures will help verify hail impact.
+To determine if there has been enough hail damage on your roof to justify repairing or replacing the roof, an inspection of thin, aluminum fixtures will help verify hail impact.